No items found.

 Regarding his second novel, Artemis, Weir said:

-— Andy Weir
+Andy Weir

 I’m probably never going to ‘like’ a misogynist or a murderer.
-And if you give me a two-dimensional portrayal of an ‘angry’ or ‘self-pitying’ character then my empathy will likely go even further AWOL.
+And if you give me a two-dimensional portrayal of an ‘angry’ or ‘self-pitying’ character, then my empathy will likely go even further AWOL.

-But if you can introduce that character to the reader without authorial judgement, if you can make the character believe their flaw is their strength, and if you keep them unaware of their true flaw until the world crumbles around them and they have no choice but to face their shortcomings head on (and change)
+But if you can introduce that character without authorial judgment, if you can make the character believe their flaws are their strength, and if you keep them unaware of their true flaw until the world crumbles around them and they have no choice but to face their shortcomings (and change, perhaps even overcome them)...
+Then, I will follow that person anywhere, even on a dramatic downward descent to self-destruction.

 Someone writing in a notebook